 - c.
-The Corporation has a long-term ethylene purchase agreement with Chinese Petroleum Corporation, Taiwan under which the Corporation is committed to purchase ethylene until December 31, 2022.
+The Corporation has a long-term ethylene purchase agreement with Chinese Petroleum Corporation, Taiwan under which the Corporation is committed to purchase ethylene until December 31, 2024.
 The purchase price under the agreement is in U.S. dollars. - d.
 The Corporation has a three-year agreement beginning from 2004, to sell ethylene glycols to major customers, namely, Far Eastern New Century Corporation, Tainan Spinning Co., Ltd., and Shinkong Synthetic Fibers Corporation.
 The agreement is automatically renewed for successive periods of three years unless otherwise terminated by either party with prior notice.
 The determined price under the agreement is in U.S. dollars. - e.
 In 2021, the Corporation signed a two-year ethylene carbonate designated production/sales agreement with Chi Mei Corporation ("CMC").
 Also, the Corporation agreed to purchase from CMC any qualified ethylene glycol by-products which are produced during the manufacturing process.
 And the purchase price is determined by agreed upon bases.
-Both sides agreed that the Corporation could sell part of the output to a specific-purpose market. - f.
-The Corporation's Board of Directors resolved to construct ethylene storage tanks at the Kaohsiung Intercontinental Container Terminal in 2019.
-The contract amount was \$765,893 thousand.
-As of December 31, 2022, the Corporation had paid \$549,688 thousand, which accounted for as construction in progress and equipment to be inspected.
+Both sides agreed that the Corporation could sell part of the output to a specific-purpose market.
+The agreement is automatically renewed for another two years, as specified in the contract until December 31, 2024. - f.
+The Corporation's board of directors resolved to construct ethylene storage tanks at the Kaohsiung Intercontinental Container Terminal in 2019.
+The total contract amount was \$765,893 thousand.
+Subsequently, due to a change in the allocation method for public utility equipment, the total project cost was revised to \$725,188 thousand on November 15, 2024.
+As of December 31, 2024, the Corporation had paid \$651,879 thousand, which accounted for as construction in progress and equipment to be inspected.